thanasisn/SDR_enhancement_LAP/article/article_doc.md

 Similar results of this relation have been reported by Zhang et al.
 (2018) in a study using a far higher sampling rate ($100\,\text{Hz}$) than ours.

-![Figure 3.4: Relation of excess irradiation of CE groups with their duration for Thessaloniki in the period 1994 -- 2023.
-The logarithmic color scale denotes the frequency of the respective groups of events.](media/rId59.png){width="5.833333333333333in" height="3.687330489938758in"}

-Figure 3.4: Relation of excess irradiation of CE groups with their duration for Thessaloniki in the period 1994 -- 2023.
-The logarithmic color scale denotes the frequency of the respective groups of events.

 ## 3.4 Extreme cloud enhancement events